Your mind is a very powerful force. It can enslave you or empower you. It can take you to the depths of misery or get you to the heights of ecstasy.

 In the meantime, someone who has a growth mindset would be happy and willing to try swimming even if they fail repeatedly.
 They view failure and any other setback as an opportunity to continue working and developing their skills rather than seeing it as something they can’t do.

-Do you think there is any relationship between mindset, behaviour and belief?
+Do you think there is any relationship between mindset, behavior, and belief?
 Yes.

 Let’s keep it simple before we dive in: